Home > Mac Data Recovery Tips

 Solution 4: Try Safe Mode

-Just like Single User Mode, Safe Mode is able to resolve problems that prevent your Mac from booting up.
+Just like Single User Mode, Safe Mode can resolve problems that prevent your Mac from booting up.

 Step 1: Shut down your Mac computer.